-The U.S. Department of State's Foreign Relations of the United States, 1961-1963, Volume XII, Cuban Missile Crisis and Aftermath tells us about the Kennedy-Khrushchev-Castro relationships which evolved as a consequence of the 1962 Missile Crisis.
-These documents make it clear that at the time of President Kennedy's assassination, Fidel Castro had much to lose and nothing to gain by JFK's death, and also that Robert Kennedy had no reason to goad the CIA into killing Castro.
-The details of meetings between William Attwood, the U.S. emissary acting on the direct orders of President Kennedy, and Castro's representatives are detailed here, and are also re-confirmed by Attwod in his July 10, 1975, testimony to the Church Committee (Select Committee to Study Government Operations with Respect to Intelligence Activities).
+The U.S. Department of State's Foreign Relations of the United States, 1961-1963, VOLUME XI, Cuban Missile Crisis and Aftermath tells us about the Kennedy-Khrushchev-Castro relationships which evolved as a consequence of the 1962 Missile Crisis.
+These documents make it clear that at the time of President Kennedy's assassination Fidel Castro had much to lose and nothing to gain by JFK's death, and also that Robert Kennedy had no reason to goad the CIA into killing Castro.
+The details of meetings between William Attwood, the U.S. emissary acting on the direct orders of President Kennedy, and Castro's representatives are detailed here [See FRUS, Vol XI, pp. 879-883], and are also reconfirmed by Attwood in his July 10, 1975, testimony to the Church Committee (Select Committee to Study Government Operations with Respect to Intelligence Activities) [Church Committee document 157-10002-10028: "Rapprochement With Cuba - Testimony of William Attwood," which has been withheld in full, is scheduled for October 2017 release.]